-SEMINAR ON CLASSICAL ART AND THEATRE
+ARHS 5307 (3).
+SEMINAR ON CLASSICAL ART AND THEATRE.
 A comparative examination of art, architecture, and theatre in Classical Greece and Rome, with particular attention to representational structures and strategies in Classical performance and the visual arts.
-Topics will include the uses of art and performance as a forum for addressing issues of local and universal concern and for reflecting upon mythic and historical events.
+Topics include the uses of art and performance as a forum for addressing issues of local and universal concern and for reflecting upon mythic and historical events.
 Taught jointly by faculty in Art History and Theatre.

-SEMINAR IN ETRUSCAN ART
+ARHS 5308 (3).
+SEMINAR IN ETRUSCAN ART.
 Specific topics for investigation will be chosen by the instructors.
 Student reports will be discussed by seminar members.

-SEMINAR IN ROMAN ART
+ARHS 5309 (3).
+SEMINAR IN ROMAN ART.
 Specific topics for investigation chosen by the instructors.
 Student reports will be discussed by seminar members.

-SEMINAR ON CLASSICAL MYTH IN ART
+ARHS 5310 (3).
+SEMINAR ON CLASSICAL MYTH IN ART.
 Specific topics for investigation will be chosen by the instructors.
 Student reports will be discussed by seminar members.